evmcnb/quartz/content/Pearls/Anti-coagulation in Stroke with AF.md

 ![](https://i0.wp.com/www.embeds.co.uk/wp-content/uploads/2021/01/CHADSVASCORBIT.png?resize=960%2C789&ssl=1)

-If the CHADVASc score is higher than ORBIT anticoagulate
+If the CHADVASc score is higher than ORBIT anticoagulate.
+Risk of falls or old age alone is not sufficient reasoning to withhold anticoagulation